Hikagejuunin/Loki/README.txt

 ** note: includes AK aff tracker by Austere and a Mesmer by Isaiah

-To install first import the "loki.1.0.scripts", "loki.1.0.aliases", "loki.1.0.triggers" files into Mudlet (https://www.mudlet.org/).
+To install either:

-I've included a read me in the scripts folder which I'll just dump here until I can give this more time.
+Install the Loki 1.0 package through Mudlets package manger OR import the "loki.1.0.scripts", "loki.1.0.aliases", "loki.1.0.triggers" files into Mudlet.
+You can get Mudlet here (https://www.mudlet.org/).

 Loki is a serpent offense system to handle your venom selection, hypnosis queueing, and other various aspects of combat.